yachty66/Homepage/README.md

 - [x] add to prev script functionality that confirmation mail is send to given mail
 - [x] test if it works
 - [x] setup create yaml
+- [ ] add margins to emails
+- [ ] create header like matt
 - [ ] create py script for sending mails
 - [ ] check if it works
 - [ ] schedule for daily 24:00
+- [ ] share johannes my projects list and point to his twitter link in my project list

 as name i take the title from the markdown file and left by i use the date with some js library. continous integration. because everything is on a server